WHOIGit/PhytO-ARM/README.md

     ./phyto-arm start /configs/hades_docker.yaml
 ```

 The above can be saved to a bash script for repeatability, commonly `run.sh`.
+Remove comment lines if copying directly.

 Each serial device defined in the config file (e.g., for the CTD) must be passed to the container with `--device`.